 North Carolina is a perennial battleground state for Republicans and Democrats.
 President Donald Trump won the state by 74,000 votes in 2020, down from his over 177,000 vote margin over Hillary Clinton in 2016.

-CTCL gave grants to at least 34 cities and counties in North Carolina, according to an online list of “preliminary” grants, although the specific grant amounts aren’t detailed.
+CTCL gave grants to at least 35 cities and counties in North Carolina, according to an online list of “preliminary” grants, although the specific grant amounts aren’t detailed.
 Two counties, Guilford and Moore, were awarded grants but reportedly did not spend the funds.